SeeedDocument/Seeed-WiKi/docs/Respeaker_2_Mics_Pi_HAT.md

 ### About our Raspbian image

-We have built a Raspbian iamge for your convenience, in which ReSpeaker 2-Mics Pi HAT driver, the Google Assistant Library and APA102 LEDs library are pre-installed.
+We have built a Raspbian image for your convenience, in which ReSpeaker 2-Mics Pi HAT driver, the Google Assistant Library and APA102 LEDs library are pre-installed.

 - [Download our Raspbian image](https://s3-us-west-2.amazonaws.com/wiki.seeed.cc/001share/seeed-raspbian-jessie-20170523.7z)